IsmailMabrouki/imageflowio/docs/DEVELOPMENT.md

 ## Common issues

 - Only CI ran, not publish: you pushed to a branch, but not a `v*` tag.
 Create and push the tag to trigger publish.
 - Windows EPERM/Access denied in tests: CLI tests are hardened, but if your env blocks spawns, they skip gracefully.
+Use `;` instead of `&&` for chaining.